getoutreach/extensibility-sdk/docs/configuration.md

 #### key

 Keycode of the configuration value.
-It is sent as a part of the add-on initialization context, and through the URL, so it is recommended to be short.
+It is sent as a part of the application initialization context, and through the URL, so it is recommended to be short.

 #### text